 Nursing home abuse and elder abuse are common.
 Elderly residents, many of whom have physical ailments, waning mental faculties, and limited mobility are preyed upon and neglected by those responsible for their care.
 Social isolation and limited financial resources can leave seniors more vulnerable still.
 At Munley Law, protecting the rights of the vulnerable is our mission.
 We have built a national reputation and a 60+ year history of standing up for injured victims and holding negligent individuals and companies accountable to the highest degree.

 If you believe your loved one suffered harm because of abuse or neglect, call Munley Law.
-We will begin with a free, confidential consultation during which we will answer all of your questions and evaluate your potential case.
+Our Allentown nursing home abuse lawyer will begin with a free, confidential consultation during which we will answer all of your questions and evaluate your potential case.
 As your advocates, we will investigate all aspects of the alleged abuse and bring legal action against those responsible.
-There is no charge for our services unless we win your case.
+There is no charge for our services unless we win your nursing home negligence case.

 I suspect that my parent has been mistreated at their Allentown nursing home.
 What should I do?